abilandz/PH8124/Lecture_5/Lecture_5.md

 The usage of **case-in-esac** conditional statement is best illustrated with a few concrete examples.

-**Example:** How do you implement the support for options in your script or function?
+**Example 1:** How do you implement the support for options in your script or function?

 Schematically, for the simplest cases, that can be achieved with the following code snippet: